How to Make Money Fast — 32 Ways to Add Money to Your Bank Account ASAP

 Yeah, we know you’ve still got some textbooks lingering in your closet or on your bookshelf.
 Dust them off — then see whether they’re worth anything.

-Craigslist is plagued with freebies.
+Craigslist is chock full with freebies.
 Just hop over to its “Free” section, and see what you can find — whether it’s clothing, furniture or appliances.

 If you need money sooner than later, low-ball your eBay prices and set your item as “buy it now.”

 Once you secure a freebie, you can resell it.
 Take notes from Penny Hoarder contributor Kerrie Urban.
 She sold her freebie finds on eBay and earned $545.
 If you need the money sooner than later, low-ball the prices and set it as “buy it now.”